-We're proud to coordinate the Green Action Fund.
-This annual award aims to promote sustainable development and reduce poverty by promoting worldwide awareness and advocacy activities which encourage sustainable patterns of consumption.
+We're proud to coordinate the Green Action Fund (GAF).
+This annual grant scheme aims to promote sustainable development and reduce poverty by promoting worldwide awareness and advocacy activities which encourage sustainable patterns of consumption.

-The Green Action Fund is the funding element of Green Action Week, an annual global campaign running 1-9 October, to promote sustainable consumption.
-The fund is made available by our partner and administered by Consumers International, with materials, research, policy support, and joint-campaign communications being provided.
-In 2018, Green Action Week took on a new theme, ‘Sharing Community’.
-Under this new theme, participants are encouraged to promote cultures of community sharing and collaboration to create sustainable access to goods and services, while also reducing stress on the planet.
+The Green Action Fund is the funding element of Green Action Week (GAW), an annual global campaign running in the first week of October, to promote sustainable consumption.
+The fund is made available by our partner the Swedish Society for Nature Conservation (SSNC) and is administered by Consumers International, with materials, research, policy support, and joint-campaign communications being provided.
+The theme for Green Action Week 2020 is ‘Sharing Community’.

 The GAF supports projects which are in line with the theme: ways that sharing and collaboration bring more equal and sustainable access to goods and services for the benefit of people and the planet.
 The GAF is open to applications from our members in economically developing countries to assist them in carrying out their own campaigns in support of the theme.